GlowRock03/better-unlock-progression/about.md

 # Better Unlock Progression

-A menu for unlock statistics that require 'grinding' to achieve them
+A dedicated menu that tracks your progress toward unlockable icons requiring grinding.

-This mod shows you how close you are to unlocking the next icon, (hopefully) increasing your motivation to grind more statistics
+This mod helps you stay motivated by showing exactly how close you are to your next unlock, making the grind feel more rewarding.
+This mod could also help you identify unlocks that you were not aware of before!

 ------

-## Full Progress Pages
+## Included Progress Pages

  * Stars
  * Moons